Syoko3/TherapAI/README.md

 # This was completed during HackMerced X
 Group members: Charlie Jurney, David Kyriakidis, Chaeyi Lee, Sohdai Yokokawa
-# Github was not used for version control, but everyone committed to this project.
+# Github was not used for version control, but everyone committed to this project using React App and VS Code.

 # Getting Started with Create React App